upperlinecode/CS-and-the-City-Curriculum/react/react-setup.md

 This will trigger the installation of all the files needed to run a React App - it usually takes about 1-2 minutes.

-NOTE: If your install mentions vulnerabilities, you can usually ignore them.
+NOTE: If your install mentions vulnerabilities, you can usually ignore them (even if they are described as "high").
 If we need to troubleshoot them, we'll do it in step 5 below.

 #### Step 5: Run the App